-After blogging for several years and writing four books about feeding kids, I wanted to condense my advice into top tips.
+After blogging for several years and writing four books, I wanted to condense my advice on raising healthy eaters into top tips.
 This helps guide newcomers and serve as a reminder for my long-time readers.

 So here goes…